 JAMIE CORTI | ASSOCIATE HEAD COACH

-In her first season as assistant coach, Corti helped lead a Campbell squad that ranked first in the Big South in goals (40), assists (43) and points (123).
-She played a large role in coaching the Camels' defensive unit, which posted six shutouts on the year including three in a row to end the season and clinch a top-4 seed for CU in the conference tournament.
+In 2016, Corti helped lead a Campbell squad that ranked first in the Big South in goals (40), assists (43) and points (123).
+She played a large role in coaching the Camels' defensive unit, which posted six shutouts on the year including three in a row to end the season and clinch a top four seed for CU in the conference tournament.

-As a member of the UCF staff, Corti helped the Knights appear in their ninth consecutive NCAA Tournament, 20th overall appearance, and host their first round match.
+As a member of the UCF staff, Corti helped the Knights appear in their ninth consecutive NCAA Tournament.
 In the 2014 season, she helped the Knights to their first undefeated conference record since the 1999 season.
 The team also won the American Athletic Conference, the first team in UCF history to do so.
 The team had three player of the year honors from the conference and won a school record 18 games.
 Also during 2014, she earned her NSCAA GK level 1 and NSCAA Diploma.

-Following the 2007 season, NSCAA and Soccer Buzz named her to the third-team all-region for her outstanding performance on a backline that allowed 0.86 goals-against per game during the 2007 campaign.
-During her final three years, she started 65-of-66 games, allowing just 0.92 goals-against, including 33 shutouts.
+Following the 2007 season, NSCAA and Soccer Buzz named her to the third-team all-region for her outstanding performance on a backline that allowed 0.86 goals per game.
+During her final three years, she started 65 of 66 games, allowing just 0.92 goals-against and recording 33 shutouts.

 Corti was born in Florence, Italy, and her family relocated to Apex, N.C., prior to her high school career, where she was an all-state defender at Apex High School.

 Olivia Mills joined the Campbell women’s soccer program in August of 2017 as an Assistant Coach for the Camels.
 Mills will be involved in all areas of recruiting, field instruction and administrative tasks, as well as working specifically with the goalkeepers and CU’s sport science initiatives.